 6] WirelessConnectionInfo

 If you are not fond of these black box terminal windows, then there is a GUI based solution for you.
 WirelessConnectionInfo is a freeware application that lets you view all the details about the wireless network you are connected to.
 Well, it gives you a lot more details that the command line method gave you and one of them is the signal strength.
-You can also export the data as an HTML report and later use it for sharing purposes.
+You can also export the data as an HTML report and use it later for sharing.

 Click here to download WirelessConnectionInfo.